 Unilever has already achieved considerable progress upon the ambitious targets in its Unilever Sustainable Living Plan (USLP).
 However, improvement is still necessary.
-Unilever has set admirable targets with regard to water use.
-The company's goal is to halve the water use in manufacturing.
-With this target Unilever shows to be a frontrunner.
-However, Unilever is not on track in reaching this target.
+Especially regarding the target on water use, which is a highly relevant natural capital theme for the company; Unilever is not on track in reaching this target.